 I'm sitting here last night and this morning thinking about what I'm going to say today on the air because of all the announcements and all the statements that have been made, confirming our worst analysis and then some.

-And I don't feel good coming on air telling you that we're all dead.
+And I don't feel good coming on Aaron telling you that we're all dead.

 If you catch, you know, you have a right to defend yourself, etc.

-But if instead of doing that, you lose something and then you drive to D.C. and murder someone who you've never met before and who's never been to where you live.
+But if instead of doing that, you lose something and then you drive to D.C. and murder someone who has you've never met before and who's never been to where you're.

-really disappointed in them but I also know there's not really anything else they can't do yeah the only thing that's even close to interesting in this stretch is they did a damage control video in Raleigh where Greg Reese and some other employee discuss how someone gave them a book Sure.
+The only thing that's even close to interesting in this stretch is they did a damage control video in Raleigh where Greg Reese and some other employee discuss how someone gave them a book with a Nazi bookmark in it.

 Naturally.